Nvreformat/ese-pedidos/README.md

 When the restaurant sees your order, it will verify that it's valid (i.e you didn't order +100 units of the same kind and have a valid delivery address) and then will mark your order as 'Confirmed'.

-Now, you only have to wait for it to be delivered to the location you specified earlier.
-The payment is made when the order arrives and the order is marked as 'Finished'.
+Now, you only have to wait for the order to be delivered to the location you specified earlier.
+The payment is made when it arrives and the order is finally marked as 'Finished'.

 # Features